thekitchen-pot/thekitchen-pot/src/content/blog/difference-between-apple-juice-and-apple-cider.md

 ---
+excerpt: "Apple juice vs. apple cider: What’s the difference?
+One is filtered & sweet, the other is tangy & rustic.
+Know which to use for baking, drinking & cocktails! "
+showTableOfContents: true
+authorId: kitchenpot1
 title: What Is the Difference Between Apple Juice and Apple Cider?
+source: How To
 slug: difference-between-apple-juice-and-apple-cider
 pubDate: 2020-10-05
 modDate: 2025-01-23
+image: src/content/blog/images/what-is-the-difference-between-apple-juice-and-apple-cider-chowhound.png
+category: How To Guides
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: >-
-  src/content/blog/images/what-is-the-difference-between-apple-juice-and-apple-cider-chowhound.png
 coverAlt: What Is the Difference Between Apple Juice and Apple Cider?
-description: >-
-  When fall arrives, it's the perfect time to indulge in juicing, with apples offering fantastic options like apple cider and apple juice.
-This article explores the differences between the two beverages, from their processing to nutritional values, helping you make an informed choice
 tags:
   - best-blenders
   - best-juicers
   - best-masticating-juicers
-category: How To Guides
-seo: >-
+authorImageAlt: kitchenpot1
+description: When fall arrives, it's the perfect time to indulge in juicing, with apples offering fantastic options like apple cider and apple juice.
+This article explores the differences between the two beverages, from their processing to nutritional values, helping you make an informed choice
-  What is the difference between apple juice and apple cider?
+seo: What is the difference between apple juice and apple cider?
 Here is a step-by-step guide on what you should know before you choose one.
 It offers a comprehensive guide on all the similarities and differences
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 When it’s fall, it is time to enjoy juicing.
 Apples offer phenomenal juicing options, with the most common ones being apple cider and apple juice.